soraschools/full-stack-challenge/README.md

 ## Welcome to the Sora Full-Stack Coding Challenge!

 If you wish to work at Sora, follow the instructions below!
+We would like to assess your skills for developing a full-stack app preferably in three domains of knowledge: React, NodeJS and a relational database of your choice.

 ### Challenge Description